jeffbski/bench-rest/README.md

     after: []        // operations to do after everything is done };
   var runOptions = {
     limit: 10,         // concurrent connections
-    iterations: 100  // number of iterations to perform };
+    iterations: 1000,  // number of iterations to perform
+    prealloc: 100      // only preallocate up to 100 before starting };
   var errors = [];
   benchrest(flow, runOptions)